Observational signatures of forming young massive clusters: continuum emission from dense HII regions: Methods

 \subsection{Post-process continuum radiative transfer calculations}

-For post-process radiative transfer calculations, we convert the original AMR data of a simulation run into a data cube composed of $(128)^3$ cells.
-These cells homogeneously distribute in the whole computational domain.
-We map all the physical quantities on the original AMR grids to the cartesian grids by linear interpolation.
+For post-process radiative transfer calculations, we convert the original AMR data of a simulation run into a data cube composed of $(128)^3$ cells.\footnote{ We also performed an experimental post-process radiation transfer calculation using a high-resolution data cube with $(256)^3$ cells, which only encloses a small central part of the original computational domain.
+The resulting cell size is 1/5.5 times smaller than the original size used for the default calculations.
+The resulting spectrum deviates from the corresponding default result only by a factor of less than 2. } These cells are homogeneously distributed throughout the computational domain.
+We map all the physical quantities on the original AMR grids to the Cartesian grids by linear interpolation.
 We solve the transfer equation at a given frequency, which ranges from $\nu_{\rm min} = 0.1$~GHz to $\nu_{\rm max} = 10^5$~GHz, along a line of sight chosen as an axis of the data cube,

 where $I_\nu$ is the intensity, $\kappa_{\nu,{\rm ff}}$ the free-free opacity, $\kappa_{\nu,{\rm d}}$ the dust opacity, $B_\nu$ the Planck function, and $T$ and $T_{\rm d}$ are the gas and dust temperatures.
 The free-free opacity is written as